7RU7H/Archive/Security-Disciplines/Digital-Forensics/Windows-Forensics.md

 ## Registry

-For a cheatsheet and short explainations of Hives and Keys see [[Windows-Registry]].
+For a cheatsheet and short explanations of Hives and Keys see [[Windows-Registry]].
 Bear in mind in attempting to copy the registry hives from `%WINDIR%\System32\Config` you will not be able, as it is a restricted file.
 Use:
 - [[Kape]]
 - [[Autopsy]]
 - [FTK Imager](https://www.exterro.com/ftk-imager) is similar to Autopsy